ishandutta2007/free-api/README.md

  - NBA events (can be called online) : NBA event schedule information Team schedule match query-<a href="https://www.free-api.com/doc/212" target='_blank'> Interface address </a>

- - National postal code query ( Can be called online) : Query the postal code of the area by the place name, accurate to the street-<a href="https://www.free-api.com/doc/213" target='_blank'> Interface address < / a>
+ - National postal code query ( Can be called online) : Query the postal code of the area by the place name, accurate to the street-<a href="https://www.free-api.com/doc/213" target='_blank'> Interface address </a>

  - Zhou Gong Jie Meng (can be called online) : Zhou Gong Jie Meng Daqu—— <a href="https://www.free-api.com/doc/214" target=' _blank '> Interface address </a>